Evolution of a Synergetic Education

 Dual Focus

-Dual Focus includes everything taught in Student-Centered Focus and extends that learning into adult-facing work.
+Dual Focus includes everything taught in Student-Centered Focus and extends that learning into adult-facing work, whether you work with both students and adults or primarily with adults.

 What You’ll Learn